 The Red Maple is a perfectionist.
 Its name is true to the red color it displays in each of the four seasons – red buds in the winter, red flowers in the spring, red leaf stalks in the summer and red foliage in the fall.
 This beautiful red color combined with its fast growth makes it a favorite of many.
 Squirrels love the fruit it produces and rabbits and deer frequently enjoy the red maple leaves.

 The Eastern Redbud symbolizes love and strength.
 It has beautiful and bright pink blossoms and buds and has a root system that makes it one of the hardiest deciduous trees that can grow and thrive in a variety of climates and soil conditions.
 In addition, its leaves are heart-shaped and change from reddish brown to dark green then to yellow in the fall.
 The irregular branching pattern adds to the uniqueness of this special tree.
 Further, its seeds provide food for a variety of birds, including the Northern Bobwhite and Chickadees.
 The redbud also provides a great nesting place for birds.

 Many people plant these beautiful trees as landscape trees in their yard.
 They are all special in their own way and truly beautify the landscape.
-In addition, for people who just can’t get enough of these beautiful specimens during life, there’s a unique new biodegradable urn option to plant your ashes with a bio urn and tree seedling to grow into a mature tree, or a living memorial.
+In addition, for people who just can’t get enough of these beautiful specimens during life, there’s a unique new biodegradable urn option to plant your ashes with a tree pod burial and young tree to grow into a living memorial.
 This special bio urn and planting system is called The Living Urn, and, yes, the Pink Dogwood, Red Maple, and Eastern Redbud are all available options!